alyptik/cepl/README.md

 #### CEPL understands the following options:

 	-h: Show help/usage information.
-	-v: Show version.
+	-v: Show version information.
-	-l: Link against specified library (can be repeated).
+	-l: Link against specified library (flag can be repeated).
-	-I: Search directory for header files (can be repeated).
+	-I: Search directory for header files (flag can be repeated).
-	-o: Name of file to output source to.
+	-o: Name of the file to output source to.

 ## Libraries used: